Menu Search through site content What are you looking for?

 Full Profile

 As a compliment to her defense practice, Alison also serves as monitoring and consulting counsel for insurers in complex litigation.
 In this capacity, she provides an independent review and analysis of liability and damages exposure.
-She also leads mock trials and focus groups, participates in settlement efforts, assists in all aspects of pre-trial work, and serves as parachute trial counsel.
+She also leads mock trials and focus groups, participates in settlement efforts, and assists in all aspects of pre-trial work.

 Admissions